-Rich in architectural detail, this much admired arts and crafts residence stands in around 7 acres of naturally screened private grounds including a courtyard and located in a leafy suburb of north Huddersfield once home to the Victorian elite.
+Rich in architectural detail, this is a much admired arts and crafts residence, hidden from view within 7 acres of naturally screened private grounds including a courtyard and located in this pretty leafy suburb once home to the Victorian elite.

-As one would expect there is a plethora of art nouveau detailing throughout this elegant home which can comfortably accommodate an extended family including, reception hall, 4 reception rooms, orangery and 8 bedrooms, together with ancillary accommodation for staff.
+As one would expect there is a plethora of art nouveau detailing throughout this elegant 8 bedroomed residence together with ancillary accommodation for staff.
 A truly wonderful environment both internally and externally for those who wish to entertain or enjoy privacy and seclusion.

-Banney Royd has its own post code and is approached off the main Halifax Road just minutes from junction 24 of M62 and with local shops restaurants and bars in Vibrant Lindley.
+Banney Royd has its own post code and is just minutes from junction 24 of the M62 with local shops, restaurants and bars in vibrant Lindley.